CoverBuilder/CoverBuilder/Installer/CoverBuilder/readme.txt

-This folder should live in your InDesign "Start-Up Scripts" folder:
+This folder should live in your InDesign "startup scripts" folder:

 Mac
 Hard Drive > Applications > Adobe InDesign [Version]> Scripts > startup scripts or